SoftUni-Internal/interactive-content/EN/01-Arrays/05-Homework.md

 Write a function that receives an **array** and the number of rotations you have to perform (the first element goes at the end).

-The first element of the input is the number of rotations you have to perform.
-The second element is the array you have to perform the rotations.
+The first element of the input is the array of numbers where you have to perform the rotations.

+The second element of the input is the number of rotations you have to perform.

 # Output